 Once released in the blood, cancer can spread anywhere in the body, but it is more likely to spread to the brain, bones, liver, and adrenal glands.
 It is classified as stage IVA when the cancer has spread within the chest and IVB when it has spread outside of the chest.

 In general, surgery is not successful for stage IV lung cancers.
 Lung cancer can also be impossible to remove if it has spread to the lymph nodes above the collarbone, or if the cancer has grown into vital structures within the chest, such as the heart, large blood vessels, or the main breathing tubes leading to the lungs.
 The doctor will recommend other treatment options.

-is lung cancer that has come back after treatment.
+Lung cancer that has come back after a period of time during which the cancer could not be detected.
+The lung cancer may come back in the lung near the original tumor, in lymph nodes or in a distant organ. is lung cancer that has come back after treatment.
 If there is a recurrence, the cancer may need to be staged again (called restaging) using the system above.
 Usually, patients with recurrent cancer are treated like patients with stage IV cancer.

 The type and stage of lung cancer and the patient’s overall health influence prognosis.
 Although lung cancer is treatable at any stage, only certain stages of lung cancer can be cured.